hypre-space/hypre/src/docs/usr-manual/solvers-hypre-ilu.rst

 hypre-ILU is a suite of parallel incomplete LU factorization algorithms featuring dual threshold (ILUT) and level-based (ILUK) variants.
 Its implementation is based on a domain decomposition framework for achieving distributed parallelism.
-It can be used as a standalone iterative solver, preconditioner for Krylov subspace methods, or smoother for multigrid methods such as BoomerAMG and MGR.
+It can be used as preconditioners for Krylov subspace methods, or smoothers for multigrid methods such as BoomerAMG and MGR.

 .. note::